mountaineerbr/scripts/README.md

 __ddate.sh__ | Calculate time ranges in different units; convert between human and UNIX time formats __diffcp.sh__ | Copy files from SOURCE dir to $PWD when they differ (uses `diff`).
-__faster_sh.txt__ | Tips for improving script performances, specific for some use cases, text document __firefox.sh__ | Set opengl environment vars and launch firefox with pvkrun or primusrun __grep.sh__ |  Grep files with shell built-ins __inmet.sh__ | Download satellite images from Brazilian National Institute of Meteorology __skel.sh__ | My skel script and tips
+__faster_sh.txt__ | Tips for improving script performances, specific for some use cases, text document __grep.sh__ |  Grep files with shell built-ins __inmet.sh__ | Download satellite images from Brazilian National Institute of Meteorology __skel.sh__ | My skel script and tips